We aim to make learning available to everyone. Our fees are structured to ensure our courses are accessible to all parts of the community.

 Universal Credit – due to being unemployed and required to undertake skills training.

-Residents of the City of Westminster are entitled to a discount on some courses (mainly those without formal qualifications).
+Residents of the City of Westminster are entitled to a discount on some courses (mainly those not leading to formal qualifications).
 Please ask at enrolment if this applies to you.
 Proof of residence will be required.

 Discounts cannot be combined and only the highest discount will apply.